Skip to main content

 Student Learning Outcomes:

-Upon completion of this module, students should be able to:
+Upon completion of this lesson, you will be able to:

-• Investigate the range of policy options used to prevent alcohol, tobacco, and other substance use problems in the society.
+• Investigate the range of policy options used to prevent alcohol, tobacco, and other substance use problems in society.

 • Analyze the impact of policy and environmental interventions on the prevention of substance use disorders.